atriumlts/subpixel/README.md

 ## Subpixel CNN future is bright

-Here are we want to forecast that subpixel CNNs are going to ultimately replace transposed convolutions (deconv, conv grad, or whatever you call it) in feedforward neural networks.
-The gradient is much more meanigful and resizing operations are virtually free computationally.
-Our implementation is a highly level one, using default Tensorflow OPs.
+Here we want to forecast that subpixel CNNs are going to ultimately replace transposed convolutions (deconv, conv grad, or whatever you call it) in feedforward neural networks.
+Phase shift's gradient is much more meanigful and resizing operations are virtually free computationally.
+Our implementation is a high level one, using default Tensorflow OPs.
 But next we will rewrite everything with Keras so that an even larger community can use it.
 Plus, a cuda backend level implementation would be even more appreciated.

-But for now we want to encourage the community to experiment with where else deconv can be replaced by subpixel operatinos.
-By everything we mean:
+But for now we want to encourage the community to experiment replacing deconv layers with subpixel operatinos everywhere.
+By everywhere we mean:

 * Conv-deconv autoencoders
-    Similar to super-resolution, include subpixel in other autoencoder implementations with deconv layers
+    Similar to super-resolution, include subpixel in other autoencoder implementations, replace deconv layers
 * Style transfer networks
-    This didn't work in a lazy plug and play.
+    This didn't work in a lazy plug and play in our experiments.
 We have to look more carefully
 * Deep Convolutional Autoencoders (DCGAN)
     We started doing this, but as predicted we have to change hyperparameters.
 The network power is totally different from deconv layers.
 * Segmenation Networks (SegNets)
     ULTRA LOW hanging fruit!
+This one will be the easiest.
+Free paper, you're welcome!
 * wherever upscaling is done with zero padding

 Join us in the revolution to get rid of meaningless zeros in feedfoward